Wayuu language: Morphology

 Verbs are conjugated for gender, tense, and number.
 There are ten tenses: the present-past, the near future, the general future, the future intentive, the past perfect, the near past, the current past, the former past, the remote past, and the frequentative past.
 There are also nine 'triads', general time categories, lettered A through J, which changed the gender inflection of the verb.
-Present-past and remote past use triads A. Immediate future, general future, and imminent future use triads B. Future intentive uses triads C. Near past, current past, and former past use triads E, and all other tenses use triads J. triads conjugations are as follows.
-Not that while there is no specific feminine plural, the plural suffix -irua may be added to indicate the feminine.
+Present-past and remote past use triads A. Immediate future, general future, and imminent future use triads B. Future intentive uses triads C. Near past, current past, and former past use triads E, and all other tenses use triads J. Triad conjugations are as follows.
+Note that while there is no specific feminine plural, the plural suffix -irua may be added to indicate the feminine.